 - Lack of possession

 You may not have been in possession of the drug if someone else had control or access to the area where it was found.
 You may also have abandoned the drug days earlier but someone identified you as having had possession at some point.
-If you are arrested, you can argue you lacked possession or control of the drug the day you were arrested.
-It could have been tampered with or altered.

 - Illegal search and seizure